 Following a failed attempt on the children’s lives, the count loses his custody rights.
 But no matter.
 In true Lon Chaney fashion (see The Phantom of the Opera, The Unholy Three, etc.), Count Olaf comes up with a couple of disguises that, he hopes, will help him to get rid of his financial obstacles once and for all.

-Jim Carrey, hardly the subtlest of actors, plays Count Olaf as if Lemony Snicket’s A Series of Unfortunate Events were his one-man show.
-The story suffers as a result – wasting someone of Meryl Streep’s caliber is just one more misstep – but that seems to have been of little concern to the filmmakers.
+Jim Carrey, hardly the most subtle of actors, plays Count Olaf as if Lemony Snicket’s A Series of Unfortunate Events were his one-man show.
+The story suffers as a result – wasting someone of Meryl Streep’s caliber is just another misstep – but that seems to have been of little concern to the filmmakers.

 Thus, the beautifully packaged but brainless, soulless A Series of Unfortunate Events plods along for nearly two hours, as each unfortunate – and interminable – event is followed by another.

-Lemony Snicket’s A Series of Unfortunate Events (movie 2004) cast & crew
+Lemony Snicket’s A Series of Unfortunate Events (2004) cast & crew